Cafeteria Worker: Employment & Career Info

 Food Service Employment and Economic Outlook

-The employment outlook for Food Service is excellent; the Bureau of Labor Statistics (BLS), www.bls.gov, expects employment for food and beverage service workers to increase by 13% from 2006-2016.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) expects employment of counter attendants, cafeteria, food concession, and coffee shop workers to increase 6% from 2010-2020.
 Rapid turnover and low education requirements make this an easy field to gain employment in.
-The median hourly wage and salary earnings of counter attendants, including Cafeteria Workers, were $7.76 in 2006.
+The median hourly wage of counter attendants, including Cafeteria Workers, was $8.92 in 2012, according to BLS data.

-Related to Cafeteria Worker: Employment Info for Those Considering a Career As a Cafeteria Worker
+Related to Cafeteria Worker: Employment & Career Info

 - Recently Updated